Branded Types

 console.log(x) // Output: 3

-// Attempt to create a value of type Int with a non-integer value
+// Attempt to create an Int with an invalid value

 const y: Int = Int(3.14) // throws [ { message: 'Expected 3.14 to be an integer' } ]